 Tom Petty & the Heartbreakers recorded “Christmas All Over Again” for A Very Special Christmas 2.
 The 1992 compilation album was one in a series of albums benefitting the Special Olympics.

 10 The Beach Boys – “Little Saint Nick”

 Released in 1963 just after the assassination of JFK, this Beach Boys original holiday song still managed to be a hit.
 Written by Brian Wilson and Mike Love (who had to sue the band almost 30 years later for official credit), the track is basically “Little Deuce Coupe” with different lyrics.

 09 David Bowie & Bing Crosby – “The Little Drummer Boy / Peace on Earth”

-“The Little Drummer Boy” was a classic written in 1941, while “Peace on Earth” was written especially for Bowie and Crosby in 1977.
+“The Little Drummer Boy” was a classic written in 1941, while “Peace on Earth” was written especially for David Bowie and Bing Crosby in 1977.
 Although both men had much trepidation about recording together, and barely rehearsed more than an hour, this compilation has become one of the most successful duets in Christmas music history.
 Crosby died just five weeks after recording the TV special, which aired about a month after his death.

 08 AC/DC – “Mistress for Christmas”

 “Mistress for Christmas” was released in 1990 on AC/DC’s twelfth studio album The Razor’s Edge.
 Angus Young has stated, “I think the funniest song on this album is ‘Mistress For Christmas.’
 That song’s about Donald Trump.
 He was big news at the time, so we thought we’d have a bit of fun and humor with it.”
 Little did they know!

 07 John Lennon & Yoko Ono – “Happy Xmas (War Is Over)”